-Squalene is an unsaturated hydrocarbon oil previously obtained from shark livers but now obtainable from vegetable sources.
+Squalene is an unsaturated hydrocarbon oil previously obtained from shark livers but is now obtainable from vegetable sources.
 It has six double bonds, making it prone to oxidation and polymerization.

 Squalene can be hydrogenated to produce perhydrosqualene or squalane, a light emollient oil of excellent stability and a pleasant skin feel.
 It is non-irritating, non-sensitizing, and hypoallergenic.